Mobility Discloses Genuinity: A Robust Machine Learning-Based Sybil Attack Detection Scheme

 Abstract

-In this paper, a robust machine learning (ML)-based scheme for Sybil attack detection in mobile networks is proposed.
-The proposed scheme exploits three physical-layer features, namely the Doppler shift, received signal strength (RSS), and channel state information (CSI) for identifying Sybil nodes.
-By employing a Bayesian optimization method, an optimized Random Forest ML classifier is utilized for the classification phase by exploiting the estimated and processed physical-layer attributes, yielding an efficient node classification and Sybil attack detection in a mobile network.
+In this article, a robust machine learning (ML)-based scheme for Sybil attack detection in mobile networks is proposed.
+The proposed scheme exploits three physical-layer features, namely, the Doppler shift, received signal strength (RSS), and channel state information (CSI) for identifying Sybil nodes.
+By employing a Bayesian optimization method, an optimized random forest ML classifier is utilized for the classification phase by exploiting the estimated and processed physical-layer attributes, yielding an efficient node classification and Sybil attack detection in a mobile network.
 A thorough performance evaluation of the proposed scheme is performed in terms of its receiver operating characteristic (ROC) curve, demonstrating higher node classification accuracy gains.
-Furthermore, the proposed scheme outperforms its benchmark schemes, namely the single- and dual-attribute schemes and the three-features hypothesis-based one.
+Furthermore, the proposed scheme outperforms its benchmark schemes, namely, the single- and dual-attribute schemes and the three-features hypothesis-based one.
 Specifically, the proposed scheme improves the true positive rate (TPR) by 12.5% compared to its dual-feature RSS-Doppler shift-based counterpart, and enhances the Doppler shift-, RSS-, and CSI-based single-attribute ones by 216%, 137%, and 36%, respectively, in terms of the TPR.

 Original languageEnglish